opensvc/docs.opensvc.com/source/agent.service.references.rst

-{dnsuxsockd}      The path to the directory hosting the dns thread unix socket   Yes                     Yes {collector_api}   The uri of the collector Rest API                              Yes                     Yes {svcmgr}          The full path the the svcmgr executable                        Yes                     Yes {nodemgr          The full path the the nodemgr executable}                      Yes                     Yes {etc}             The agent etc/ directory path: /etc/opensvc/ for agents        Yes                     Yes
+{dnsuxsockd}      The path to the directory hosting the dns thread unix socket   Yes                     Yes {collector_api}   The uri of the collector Rest API                              Yes                     Yes {svcmgr}          The full path the the svcmgr executable                        Yes                     Yes {nodemgr}         The full path the the nodemgr executable}                      Yes                     Yes {etc}             The agent etc/ directory path: /etc/opensvc/ for agents        Yes                     Yes
                   installed through the packages, /opt/opensvc/etc/ for an agent Yes                     Yes installed via git pull in /opt